Are you a foodie who has a sweet tooth? Traditional Spanish food is fantastic, and authentic Spanish desserts in Spain are to die for!

 The Tarta de Santiago cake is a signature dessert of Santiago de Compostela.
 This tasty Spanish almond cake was created in medieval times and it’s historically related to the famous pilgrimage route of Camino de Santiago.

-If you are planning to walk Camino de Santiago, most likely you will treat yourself with slices of Tarta de Santiago in Santiago de Compostela!
+If you are planning to walk Camino de Santiago, most likely you will treat yourself to slices of Tarta de Santiago in Santiago de Compostela!

 Today this fantastic almond cake can be found not only in Santiago de Compostela and Galicia but throughout Spain.